The Strategic Vetting of Custom Neon Signage

 The TM-21 and LM-80 Connection

-To truly vet a supplier's quality, you must demand the IES LM-80-21 Standard report for the specific LED chips used.
+To truly vet a supplier's quality, you should request the IES LM-80-21 Standard report for the specific LED chips used.
 This report documents lumen maintenance testing over 6,000+ hours.
 However, the data must then be projected using the IES TM-21-21 Standard.

 The "6x Rule" Heuristic: The Illuminating Engineering Society (IES) prohibits projecting a lifespan beyond six times the actual test duration.
-If a supplier claims 100,000 hours based on a 6,000-hour test, they are violating IES standards.
+If a supplier claims 100,000 hours based on a 6,000-hour test, they are likely overstating the data's predictive power according to IES standards.

 Operating Temperature Realities: Check the TM-21 report's $L_{70}$ values (the point where light output drops to 70%) at the sign's actual operating case temperature.
-Inside an enclosed acrylic channel, temperatures can rise 15-20°C above ambient.
-This thermal delta can effectively cut the projected life of a low-quality driver in half.
+In our bench tests of typical enclosed acrylic channels with natural convection, we have observed internal temperatures rise 15–20°C above ambient.
+This thermal delta can significantly reduce the projected life of a low-quality driver; always verify that the $L_{70}$ projection accounts for these real-world heat levels.

 Environmental Protection & Build Integrity